Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

   Deposits `tokenAmount` of collateral of type `collateralType` into account `accountId`.

   Anyone can deposit into anyone's active account without restriction.
+Depositing to account will automatically clear expired locks on a user's account.
+If there are an extremely large number of locks to process, it may not be possible to call `deposit` due to the block gas limit.
+In cases such as these, `cleanExpiredLocks` must be called first to clear any outstanding locks.

 **Parameters**
 * `accountId` (*uint128*) - The id of the account that is making the deposit.